Diversity in Ecology

 SEEDS is ESA’s flagship award-winning education program.
 Its mission is to diversify and advance the ecology profession through opportunities that stimulate and nurture the interest of underrepresented students to participate, and to lead in ecology.
 Focused mainly at the undergraduate level, with extension services for communities, high schools, graduate students, and international collaborations, the SEEDS program promotes an ecology profession with wide representation to ensure environmental understanding and a sustainable future for all.

 EcologyPlus aims to connect diverse college students and early career scientists with timely and relevant career opportunities and a community of peers and professionals in ecology and related careers across all sectors.
 EcologyPlus is both an alliance and an approach to integrate available partner programs that foster the participation of underrepresented minorities in a broad range of career pathways where ecology plays a role.
 EcologyPlus recognizes the need for diverse ecological expertise in a wide variety of fields.

 This project is made possible with an award from the National Science Foundation through the NSF INCLUDES (Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science) program.

 Reports and Other Resources

-We compiled resources shared during a member conversation on race in June 2020, and combined those materials with other content available to the Society.
+We compiled resources shared during the Listening Session “Speaking of Race” on June 3, 2020, and combined those materials with other content available to the Society.
 This page includes science-focused resources for those working in the lab environment, and general resources that can be of use to anyone trying to stay informed on how we can approach issues of diversity from a variety of perspectives.